spacetelescope/nirspec_pipe_testing_tool/README.md

 ```bash
 conda activate your_newly_created_environment
 ```
-From here on, every step of this guide should happen within the conda testig environment.
+From here on, every step of this guide should happen within the conda testing environment.

-NOTE:
+To list and/or remove old environments:

 - If you forget what did you name your new environment type:
 ```bash